msandim/feup-neural-net-iart/README.md

 * Maximum number of iterations;
 * Types of recordings present on the train and test phases.

-On the right panel the MSE for the training set on each iteration is showed, along with the number of well-classified cases.
+On the right panel, the MSE for the training set on each iteration is showed, along with the number of well-classified cases.
 After the training process is concluded, the same information is reported for the test set.